Magic Quadrant for Enterprise Content Management

 - Have at least $10 million in total annual content management software revenue (licenses, updates and maintenance).
 An open-source software vendor must have at least $10 million in annual customer subscriptions.

-- Actively market its products in at least two major regions — for example, North America and EMEA, or Asia/Pacific and Latin America.
+- Market its products in at least two major regions — for example, North America and EMEA, or Asia/Pacific and Latin America.

-- Have ECM software commercially available, and active references that use its products in production scenarios.
+- Have ECM software commercially available, and have references that use its products in production scenarios.

 - Have an integrated content management suite with at least four of the components listed above supplied natively; others may be supplied through partners.